baskerville/bspwm/README.md

     borderless_monocle
         Whether to remove borders for tiled windows in monocle mode.

+    gapless_monocle
+        Whether to remove gaps for tiled windows in monocle mode.

     focus_follows_mouse
         Wether to focus the window under the mouse pointer.